chethanabhaskara/Dimentia-Early-Diagnosis/README.md

 3. DNN_tensorflow.ipynb - A Deep Neural network modeled using both the datasets combined.

 ##### Running instructions:
 Each of the files are independently running files and run using the link to their Google Colab page.
 The link can be found at the beginning of the ipynb file.
+In order to run the files, on Colab, please sign into your USC account.

 ### Dataset Acknowledgements
 Data were provided [in part] by OASIS Brains Project available on kaggle.com